-To see the professional closed Captioning provided by DCMP, select View on YouTube option and then select the CC option at the bottom right corner of the video player.
+To see the professional Closed Captioning provided by DCMP, select the View on YouTube option, and then select the CC option at the bottom right corner of the video player.

-View the entire series as a Playlist, or select individual videos below.
+View the entire series as a Playlist on YouTube, or select individual videos below.

 How to make an ongoing practice of putting safety first and using Kidpower’s Underlying Principle: “The safety and healthy self-esteem of a child are more important than anyone’s embarrassment, inconvenience, or offense.”